Last Updated: August 18, 2024

 Kissinger and Nixon were both on the same page when it came to Vietnam.
 Henry believed that victories in Vietnam were essentially meaningless and without any lasting political impact, while Nixon was elected on the basis of ending the war.
 Many strategies were put forth to create "peace with honor" in Vietnam, although all seemed ineffective.

-An increasingly frustrated Nixon began to suggest more and more drastic measures, and eventually the US invaded Cambodia.
+An increasingly frustrated Nixon began to suggest more and more drastic measures, and eventually, the US invaded Cambodia.
 After meeting in secret for years with North Vietnamese representative Lê Đức Thọ, Kissinger finally negotiated a ceasefire.
 However, America's South Vietnamese allies refused to accept the agreement, perceiving it to be a betrayal.
-Eventually, South Vietnamese president President Nguyễn Văn Thiệu was forced to accept the deal through intimidation by Nixon, and the US pulled out.
-Before too long, Saigon had fallen and Vietnam was completely in Communist control.
+Eventually, South Vietnamese President Nguyễn Văn Thiệu was forced to accept the deal through intimidation by Nixon, and the US pulled out.
+Before too long, Saigon had fallen, and Vietnam was completely under Communist control.

-Although the Vietnam conflict dominated Kissinger's political activities, he also established foreign policy in regard to a number of other nations.
-He controversially backed Pakistan in their war against Bangladesh.
-He also orchestrated a military coup against a democratically-elected leader in Chile, installing a US-friendly president instead.
+Although the Vietnam conflict dominated Kissinger's political activities, he also established foreign policy regarding a number of other nations.
+He controversially backed Pakistan in its war against Bangladesh.
+He also orchestrated a military coup against a democratically elected leader in Chile, installing a US-friendly president instead.
 These are just a few examples of his activities during his political office.

 Speaking Fees, Salaries and Income

 Henry Kissinger would later claim that he was broke and in debt when he left political life behind in the late 1970s.
-Thus, he embarked on a 50-year second career as a highly-paid public speaker, author and corporate advisor.
-He served on the board of directors of Twentieth Century Fox, CBS and American Express.
+Thus, he embarked on a 50-year second career as a highly paid public speaker, author, and corporate advisor.
+He served on the boards of directors of Twentieth Century Fox, CBS, and American Express.

-In February 1977, Henry signed a 5-year, $5 million exclusive television contract with NBC to be a special consultant on world affairs.
+In February 1977, Henry signed a five-year, $5 million exclusive television contract with NBC to serve as a special consultant on world affairs.

-In 1979 Henry negotiated a $2 million fee for the hard cover rights to what became a a three-part memoir, which started with "The White House Years".
-He ultimately earned $5 million with royalties.
+In 1979, Henry negotiated a $2 million fee for the hardcover rights to what became a three-part memoir, starting with "The White House Years."
+He ultimately earned $5 million in royalties.
 However!
-He just sold the hard cover rights.
-Henry kept the soft cover and other print rights to himself, which undoubtedly led to millions more in earnings.
+He just sold the hardcover rights.
+Henry kept the softcover and other print rights to himself, which undoubtedly led to millions more in earnings.

 Henry had a history of working with major corporations in various capacities for huge fees.
 For example, he helped Heinz negotiate production facilities for baby food and ketchup in China.
 He consulted for Goldman Sachs.
-Even late into life he was earning huge fees to help companies.
-In 2009 he was paid $5 million to help the multinational mining company Rio Tinto distance itself from espionage and bribery allegations.
+Even late in life, he was earning huge fees to help companies.
+In 2009, he was paid $5 million to help the multinational mining company Rio Tinto distance itself from espionage and bribery allegations.

 Personal Life

-In 1974 Henry married socialite Nancy Maginnes.
-Nancy's father Al Maginnes played professional football in the 1920s then earned a fortune as a lawyer who was a partner in prominent firm Drye, New Maginnes & Warren, for more than three decades.
+In 1974, Henry married socialite Nancy Maginnes.
+Nancy's father, Al Maginnes, played professional football in the 1920s and then earned a fortune as a lawyer who was a partner in the prominent firm Drye, New Maginnes & Warren for more than three decades.

 Real Estate

 The Kissinger family owns properties in New York City and Connecticut.
-The previously owned an estate in Palm Springs, California that is still referred to by realtors as "The Henry Kissinger Estate".
+They previously owned an estate in Palm Springs, California, which realtors still refer to as "The Henry Kissinger Estate."

 The co-op by-laws prohibit real estate listings from using the building name in marketing material.
-The building features a famous club, aptly named "The River Club", which is strictly limited to 400 men and women and costs $10,000 annually to belong.
-The club has a swimming pool, two championship tennis courts, dining room, ballroom and 26-room suites for members who are visiting from out of town.
+The building features a famous club, aptly named "The River Club," which is strictly limited to 400 men and women and costs $10,000 annually to belong.
+The club has a swimming pool, two championship tennis courts, a dining room, and a ballroom.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.